 The announcement comes one day after the governor called back lawmakers for a special session on Jan.
 8 to take up legislation that would set a 2016 special election to replace Topinka long term.

 Stermer, Quinn’s budget director, said he would resign Jan.
 12, when Topinka’s current term ends.
-Quinn said he wanted to avoid any protraced litigation.
+Quinn said he wanted to avoid any protracted litigation: “We want to avoid any kind of constitutional law case.
+I think that is in the best interest of the people at this time.”

-A spokesman for Rauner warned an election to replace Topinka in 2016 could result in “costly litigation.”
+On Thursday, a spokesman for Gov.-elect Bruce Rauner warned an election to replace Topinka in 2016 could result in “costly litigation.”
+Rauner’s camp believes he should appoint someone to serve out the entire new, four-year term that Topinka recently won.

 “The only route to enact a special election for a statewide officeholder that is absolutely consistent with the constitution is passing a constitutional amendment,” Rauner spokesman Mike Schrimpf said.
 “Additionally, any major change like this should apply to all future vacancies and be carefully and thoughtfully discussed — not rushed through in a last-minute special session that would look overtly political.”